hycis/TensorGraph/README.md

         self.endnode = tg.EndNode(prev=[hn])
 ```

 creating a layer only created all the `Variables`.
 To connect the `Variables` into a graph, you can do a `_train_fprop(X)` or `_test_fprop(X)` to create the tensorflow graph.
 By abstracting `Variable` creation away from linking the `Variable` nodes into graph prevent the problem of certain tensorflow layers that always reinitialise its weights when it's called, example the `batchnormalization` layer.
-Also having a separate channel
+Also having a separate channel for training and testing is to cater to layers with different training and testing behaviours such as batchnorm and dropout.

 ```python
 modelb = ModelB()